24/7 Helpline - 1.800.272.3900

 Our Helpline provides emotional support to the caller as well as information about Alzheimer’s disease and related disorders, chapter services and referrals to community resources.
 Chapters maintain updated information on home care, adult day care, care coordination, assisted living and skilled nursing facilities.
 Visit our Service Providers Lists webpage for more information.

 In our Williamsville office, we offer a large selection of books, dvds, videos and journal articles on a variety of topics related to Alzheimer's, dementia, caregiving and much more.
 Stop in during our normal business hours, Monday - Friday, 8:30 a.m. - 5 p.m. to look through our selection and borrow a book (free of charge).
-You can also look through our list of titles by accessing our on-line Lending Library list.
+You can also look through our list of titles by visiting our Lending Library page.

 Our chapter publishes a quarterly newsletter and a bi-weekly e-Newsletter.
 Each one contains information that all of our audiences - the general public, healthcare professionals, people with dementia and caregivers - can benefit from.
 Visit our Newsletters webpage to sign up for one or both of our newsletters online.